-If you proceed to biopsy, you will be brought back to the results clinic.
 Results can take up to 2 weeks to be processed.
 We understand that this time can be a very anxious and worrying period.
-The Breast Care Nurse is there to answer any questions or concerns you might have.
+The breast care nurse is there to answer any questions or concerns you might have.
 We aim to keep you updated at each step of your journey.

 The provision of symptomatic breast cancer services requires multidisciplinary high quality, high volume, audited clinical care - meeting the requirements of the national guidelines.

 An integral part of the provision of this clinical activity is participation in a multidisciplinary meeting (MDM) on a weekly basis.
 The MDM meeting at GUH provides the volume and critical mass necessary for this activity.
 It is anticipated that as a supraregional centre this meeting will receive referrals from across HSE West region.
 Clinicians working in the private sector will need to ensure their practice meets the national quality assurance guidelines and those who work in the public and private sector will need to ensure standards are met in both locations.

 The MDM process is an essential prerequisite to provision of a symptomatic service.
 All patients who receive triple assessment or have clinical, radiological or histological abnormalities need to be reviewed at this meeting.
 In light of this and the nature of the tertiary service provided by this hospital the group have identified a need to provide a support network across the region for symptomatic breast cancer services.
 It is anticipated that patients who have any component of their diagnosis or treatment in the private sector will be discussed at this forum.
 In order for there to be transparency around this process a seamless system will need to be in place such that all facets of the patients’ clinical, radiological and histological assessment will need to be available to the meeting.